Counterfactual conditional: Possible worlds accounts

-The most common logical accounts of counterfactuals are couched in the possible world semantics.
+The most common logical accounts of counterfactuals are couched in a conditional logic using possible world semantics.
 Broadly speaking, these approaches have in common that they treat a counterfactual A > B as true if B holds across some set of possible worlds where A is true.
 They vary mainly in how they identify the set of relevant A-worlds.

 David Lewis's variably strict conditional is considered the classic analysis within philosophy.
 The closely related premise semantics proposed by Angelika Kratzer is often taken as the standard within linguistics.
 However, there are numerous possible worlds approaches on the market, including dynamic variants of the strict conditional analysis originally dismissed by Lewis.

 Strict conditional

 The strict conditional analysis treats natural language counterfactuals as being equivalent to the modal logic formula $\Box(P \rightarrow Q)$.
 In this formula, $\Box$ expresses necessity and $\rightarrow$ is understood as material implication.
 This approach was first proposed in 1912 by C.I.
 Lewis as part of his axiomatic approach to modal logic.
 In modern relational semantics, this means that the strict conditional is true at w iff the corresponding material conditional is true throughout the worlds accessible from w.
 More formally: